mikebrgs/hive/data/readme.txt

 ENV2

 vivebag_2019-02-11-16-16-56.bag - New environment (see picture IMG_ENV2.jpg).
-For this dataset, the tracker was stationary in the sofa.
+For this dataset, the tracker was stationary in the sofa. // this data is not good - can't calibrate

 vivebag_2019-02-11-16-20-15.bag - same environment, but moved the tracker in circles around myself.